 5. Where did the founders get the idea for a republican form of government?

 Most honest researchers agree that the founders gleaned the general idea of a representative republic from the Bible.
-Exodus, Chapter 18, shows the election of representatives for different segments of the population.
+Exodus, Chapter 18, shows the selection of representatives for different segments of the population.
 Moses’ father-in-law gave him the following advice so that he would not be over burdened: